-} \end{proof} From {\bf Proposition \ref{Prop.UBoh}}, with a special one-hot encoding $P_o$ and a shared $l_p$ norm distance function $d_{\rm S}$ for both anchor space and original space, the distance error could be upper bounded within a summation of reconstruction errors.
-In this case, there are only two parameters to be learned, which are $\mathcal{W}$ and $P_o$. {Both our proposed ASOT-$k$ and ASOT-DL methods are based on the same optimization problem derived from {\bf Proposition \ref{Prop.UBoh}}, which is $\mathop{\rm minimize}_{\mathcal{W},P_o} \sum_{i\in[n]} \|\vec{\epsilon}_i^x\|_2 + \sum_{j\in[m]}\|\vec{\epsilon}_j^y\|_2$.
-This optimization problem only needs} computation of $O(n+m)$ complexity.
-Furthermore, for the limitation of the unsafe solution, because of the one-hot constraint and the share of the metric function $d_{\rm S}$ over both the anchor space and the original space, the learned cost matrix of anchor points $\mat{C}_s$ usually has the same scale as the one of original OT problem $\mat{C}$. {Therefore, it is less likely to provide unsafe solutions with {\bf Proposition \ref{Prop.UBoh}}.
-The last, because {\bf Proposition \ref{Prop.UBoh}} is built upon extra conditions from {\bf Proposition \ref{Prop.UB}},} its solution set should be included in the later one.
-Therefore, theoretically, ASOT-ML can have better solutions than ASOT-$k$ and ASOT-DL.
+From {\bf Proposition \ref{Prop.UBoh}}, with a special one-hot encoding $P_o$ and a shared $\ell_2$-norm distance function $d_2$ for both the anchor space and original space, the distance error can be upper bounded within a summation of reconstruction errors.
+In this case, only two parameters are to be learned: $\mathcal{W}$ and $P_o$.
+Both our proposed ASOT-$k$ and ASOT-DL methods are based on the same optimization problem derived from {\bf Proposition \ref{Prop.UBoh}}, which is

+This objective function only needs computation of $O(n+m)$ complexity.
+Furthermore, for limitation of the unsafe solution, because of the one-hot constraint and the share of the metric function $d_{\rm S}$ over both the anchor space and the original space, the learned cost matrix of anchor points $\mat{C}_s$ usually has the same scale as that of the original OT problem $\mat{C}$.
+Therefore, it is less likely to provide unsafe solutions with {\bf Proposition \ref{Prop.UBoh}}.
+Finally, because {\bf Proposition \ref{Prop.UBoh}} is built upon extra conditions from {\bf Proposition \ref{Prop.UB}}, its solution set should be included in the latter one.
+Theoretically, ASOT-ML can provide better solutions than either ASOT-$k$ or ASOT-DL.

-By minimizing the reconstruction errors, the problem becomes a classical clustering problem or a dictionary learning problem.
-For a clustering problem, it could be easily solved with the $k$-means algorithm and its variants, where $\mathcal{W}$ is the set of cluster centers and $P_o$ is the clustering operator. {Therefore, we utilize the $k$-means algorithm to learn the anchor space in our ASOT-$k$ method.} However, the one-hot condition might be too strict, which makes it less possible to achieve low reconstruction errors.
-Therefore, We {also propose a deep dictionary learning framework ASOT-DL} to optimize a near-one-hot mapping function.
-In more detail, we adopt a framework from \cite{scetbon2021deep}, named deep K-SVD, with adding some modifications to fit our conditions.
+By minimizing reconstruction errors, the problem becomes a classical clustering problem or a dictionary learning problem.
+A clustering problem can be solved easily with the $k$-means algorithm and its variants, where $\mathcal{W}$ is the set of cluster centers and $P_o$ is the clustering operator.
+Therefore, we use the $k$-means algorithm to learn the anchor space in our ASOT-$k$ method.
+However, the one-hot condition might be too strict, which makes it less possible to achieve low reconstruction errors.
+Therefore, we also propose a deep dictionary learning framework ASOT-DL to solve a relaxed problem of Eq. (\ref{Eq.prop2}).
+More specifically, we use an $\ell_2$-ball constraint and a simplex constraint to represent the one-hot condition and then propose a relaxed problem based on them.
+We adopt a framework from \cite{scetbon2021deep}, named deep K-SVD, with the addition of some modifications to solve this relaxed problem.